 For example, if the magnetic

-degrees west or counter-clockwise from

-north. ("°" is
+degrees west or counter-clockwise from true north. ("°" is

 the symbol for degrees.)
 Therefore, true north is 10

 If the magnetic declination is 10° E, magnetic north is 10

 counterclockwise from the north point of the compass needle.

 Northern Hemisphere, there is a much easier way than having to

 depend on the compass!

-before we get to it, we need to learn a little bit about
+But before we get to it, we need to

-a couple of ways to zero in on stars and
+There are a couple of ways to zero in on stars and

 planets in the night sky.
 The simplest way to go

 need to look, or the azimuth, and from that direction, how

 learn how to determine the direction or azimuth, and in the

 really very easy.